"Iron Lady" Thatcher mourned, but opponents celebrate

 She made her mark - after a makeover that changed her hair and her voice - by focusing on fiscal prudence and common sense - potent messages when made against the backdrop of the 1978-79 "winter of discontent" when strikes brought Britain's economy to a halt with 3-day working weeks and power shortages.

-Cutting taxes, liberalizing exchange controls and privatizing state-controlled behemoths, Thatcher transformed Britain's economy and helped to strengthen the City of London as a global financial center only challenged by New York.
+Cutting taxes, liberalising exchange controls and privatising state-controlled behemoths, Thatcher transformed Britain's economy and helped to strengthen the City of London as a global financial centre only challenged by New York.

 But the struggles that followed left their mark on Britain.